The Adults Are Talking: Music video

 The band released a music video for the song on December 1, 2020, after releasing a teaser for it the day prior.
 It was directed by longtime Strokes collaborator Roman Coppola, who directed four music videos released from Is This It as well a music video for their song "12:51" from Room on Fire (2003).
 The video depicts a game of baseball between the members of the Strokes and a team of highly skilled robots.
 For the video, the band wore custom-designed Strokes baseball uniforms.
 American musician Beck also makes a cameo appearance in the video as a base coach for the band.
 In the latter half of the video, a dramatic sequence of events ensues, beginning with Julian Casablancas being hit by a pitch.
 Afterward, Nikolai Fraiture hits a ball deep into the outfield, bringing Casablancas across the bases to score the band their first run of the game.
 The camera cuts to the stadium's scoreboard to show the band now losing 56–1 to the robots, but the band go on to celebrate the run emphatically as if they had just won the game.

 Reception

 Critical response

-"The Adults Are Talking" received critical acclaim upon its release.
-From over 20 outlets, global critic aggregator Acclaimed Music placed it as the 57th best song of 2020.
-The New York Times ranked the song as the 19th best song of 2020.
+The New York Times ranked "The Adults Are Talking" as the 19th best song of 2020.

 Ahead of the album release, The Independent named the song the band's 20th best song.
 Meanwhile, in February 2023, The Guardian ranked it as the band's fifth best song, and wrote "One striking thing about The New Abnormal was how contemporary it made The Strokes sound, 22 years into their career, a point proven when its fast-paced but marvellously understated opening track went viral."